mikro-orm/mikro-orm/docs/docs/events.md

 ### Getting the changes from UnitOfWork

-We can observe all the changes that are part of given UnitOfWork via those methods:
+You can observe all the changes that are part of given UnitOfWork via those methods:

 ```ts
 UnitOfWork.getChangeSets(): ChangeSet<AnyEntity>[];